Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 Where you run and manage your own server rather than relying on other people or companies.
 It requires a really high level of technical knowledge and isn’t recommended for beginners.

-6. Colocation Web Hosting
+8. Colocation Web Hosting

 Where you simply pay for a company’s server security and protection, while the hardware will have to be provided by yourself.
 You’ll be paying for the security a data center provides instead.

 We hope this helped you decide what kind of hosting service you need.
-If you want to learn more about them, check our detailed article on web hosting types.
+If you want to learn more about them, check out our detailed article on web hosting types.

-4. How to Pick the Right Hosting Plan?
+D. How to Pick the Right Hosting Plan?

 i.
 Amount of Traffic